 Alasdair’s first London show ALASDAIR GRAY’s Life in Pictures: the Exhibition.
 Paintings, Drawings and Prints, 1951 – 2017 opened at the Coningsby Gallery last summer and ran until 12th August 2017.

-Three new works by Alasdair are currently on display at Glasgow Print Studio as part of their Masters exhibition, running until 18th February 2018.
+Three new works by Alasdair were recently displayed at Glasgow Print Studio as part of their Masters exhibition.